Laurence Sterne

-Laurence Sterne (24 November 1713 – 18 March 1768) was an Anglo-Irish novelist and Anglican cleric who wrote the novels The Life and Opinions of Tristram Shandy, Gentleman and A Sentimental Journey Through France and Italy, published sermons and memoirs, and indulged in local politics.
-He grew up in a military family travelling mainly in Ireland but briefly in England.
-An uncle paid for Sterne to attend Hipperholme Grammar School in the West Riding of Yorkshire, as Sterne's father was ordered to Jamaica, where he died of malaria some years later.
-He attended Jesus College, Cambridge on a sizarship, gaining bachelor's and master's degrees.
+Laurence Sterne (24 November 1713 – 18 March 1768) was an Anglo-Irish novelist and Anglican cleric.
+He is best known for his comic novels The Life and Opinions of Tristram Shandy, Gentleman (1759–1767) and A Sentimental Journey Through France and Italy (1768).

+Sterne grew up in a military family, travelling mainly in Ireland but briefly in England.
+He attended Jesus College, Cambridge, on a sizarship, gaining bachelor's and master's degrees, and was ordained as a priest in 1738.
 While Vicar of Sutton-on-the-Forest, Yorkshire, he married Elizabeth Lumley in 1741.
-His ecclesiastical satire A Political Romance infuriated the church and was burnt.
-With his new talent for writing, he published early volumes of his best-known novel, The Life and Opinions of Tristram Shandy, Gentleman.
-Sterne travelled to France to find relief from persistent tuberculosis, documenting his travels in A Sentimental Journey Through France and Italy, published weeks before his death.
-His posthumous Journal to Eliza addresses Eliza Draper, for whom he had romantic feelings.
+He briefly wrote political propaganda for the Whigs, but abandoned politics in 1742.
+In 1759, he wrote an ecclesiastical satire A Political Romance, which embarrassed the church and was burned.
+Having discovered his talent for comedy, at age 46 he dedicated himself to humour writing as a vocation.
+Also in 1759, he published the first volume of Tristram Shandy, which was an enormous success and continued for a total of nine volumes.
+He was a literary celebrity for the rest of his life.
+In addition to his novels, he published several volumes of sermons.
 Sterne died in 1768 and was buried in the yard of St George's, Hanover Square.
-His body was said to have been stolen after burial and sold to anatomists at Cambridge University, but recognised and reinterred.
-His ostensible skull was found in the churchyard and transferred to Coxwold in 1969 by the Laurence Sterne Trust.